pyther/pyther.github.io/_posts/2018-10-28-att-fixed-wireless-gateway-bypass.markdown

 };
 {% endhighlight %}

-As you can see, `AdvAutonomous` is set to `off`.
-Which means the address can not be used for autonomous address configuration.
+As you can see in the prefix section, `AdvAutonomous` is set to `off`.
+This means the address can not be used for autonomous address configuration.

 When the modem/antenna is powered cycle, a new IPv6 prefix is issued.
 As I want my internal networks to have a consistent IPv6 address, I've decided to assign